bigkwii/cutting-plane-game-2/NOTES.md

 Other than that, My system for creating polygons works as intended.
 Now it's time to cut them.
 I've been reading up on how to do this and there's about a gazillion ways I could go about it.

 I'll continue tomorrow.

+## MON 2024-06-24

+What a day...
+I'll only be able to mess around for a bit today, it's already 2 AM.
+I'll try to make the simples possible slice of the polygon.

+Also, I've been thinking, In the future, I may want to have levels with more lattice points.
+So, in order to accomodate for that, first of all, DIMENTIONS, SCALING_FACTOR and OFFSET should absolutely be in an autoload (or maybe, since this should be on a level per level basis, on the level scene?).
+Second, I need to be able to calculate the SCALING_FACTOR and OFFSET based on DIMENTIONS and the resolution of the game.
+I'll keep that in mind.

+As for cutting...
+I have some ideas for experimenting.
+Note to self: Finish implementing them tomorrow.